Sipping wine among the vines at Signor Vineyards

 Speaking of being hungry, the variety of cuisine here is absolutely mouth-watering.
 From authentic German fare to traditional barbecue and Tex-Mex, there really are no limits to satisfying your cravings.
 Just take your pick of bustling outdoor patios with live music or quiet corners tucked away inside.

-It seems every weekend there’s a festival in this small-ish town of only 10,000.
+It seems every weekend there’s a festival in this small-ish town of only 12,000.
 There’s the annual Oktoberfest with music, food and Biergartens.
-The Gran Fondo is perfect for cycling enthusiasts.
-The Texas Hill Country Film Festival features creative indie films.
+The Hill Country Film Festival features creative indie films.
 Families love the Peach JAMboree and Rodeo, not to mention the whole month of Christmastime activities.
-Just a stone’s throw from Main Street is famous Luckenbach, Texas.
+Just a stone’s throw from Main Street is famous Luckenbach Texas.
 If you’re looking for authentic live Texas music with guitar pickin’ and fiddle playin’, you’ll find it here.

 And, there’s no shortage of lodging.
-Take your pick from over 20 hotels and 400 unique guesthouses, bed-and-breakfasts and inns sprinkled throughout the area, all offering a taste of true Texas hospitality.
+Take your pick from more than 20 hotels and nearly 1,500 unique guesthouses, bed-and-breakfasts and inns sprinkled throughout the area, all offering a taste of true Texas hospitality.